Littleton Coin Company: Biographical background

 Sundman graduated from Bristol High School in 1935 and set about entering the mail order stamp trade.
 Having accumulated a nest egg of $400 — a considerable sum during the Great Depression — Sundman wrote directly to H.E.
 Harris to obtain a wholesale catalog.
 Additional dealer inventory was purchased from Held Brothers in New York City.
 An initial advertisement was placed in the August 17, 1935, issue of Stamps Magazine, with Sundman doing business in his own name as the "Maynard Sundman Stamp Company" rather than as less descript corporate entity.

 Sundman's initial efforts at approval selling proved successful and in July 1936 he was advanced a $50 line of credit by H.E.
 Harris & Co., the beginning of a close business relationship which would run into the millions of dollars over the next four decades.
 Backed by Harris's expanding credit line for provision of wholesale stamps, Sundman's business grew dramatically.
 By June 1939 the 23-year-old entrepreneur presided over a company with 4 employees, who dealt with 500 new prospective customers per week.
 The firm built its growing customer list through a steady stream of advertisements placed in the popular press, including such magazines as Boys' Life, Popular Mechanics, Popular Science, and in the back of comic books.

 In April 1941 the young stamp mogul married the former Felicia Dorothy Kasper, known to her friends as "Fannie."
-The couple would remain together for over half a century, raising children who would later work in the family business.
+The couple remained together for over half a century, raising children who later worked in the family business.

 The coming of World War II interrupted Sundman's best-laid plans, and he was drafted into the American military during the summer of 1941, ordered to report for training early in September of that year.
 A difficult decision was made and the stamp-selling enterprise was shut down for the duration of the war.
 The lucrative customer list was transferred in exchange for a 10% commission paid to Sundman on sales made to people on the list.
 These funds allowed the debt to H.E.
 Harris & Co. to be largely or completely liquidated.